HadrienG2/subwoofer/book/src/user-guide/index.md

 numbers](https://en.wikipedia.org/wiki/Subnormal_number) affect the performance of floating-point arithmetic operations on your CPU's microarchitecture.

-Currently supported arithmetic includes ADD, SUB, MUL, DIV, FMA, SQRT and MIN/MAX of positive numbers, mainly with subnormal inputs and sometimes with subnormal outputs too.
+Currently supported arithmetic includes ADD/SUB, MIN/MAX, MUL, FMA, DIV and SQRT of positive numbers, mainly with subnormal inputs and sometimes with subnormal outputs too.

 As the time of writing, this benchmark has only been rigorously checked for correctness on x86_64.
 But it has been designed with due consideration for other